Monitoring & RSMG

 Your thesis group are a group who include not only your supervisor (or supervisors) but additional members whom you can consult if necessary.
 It should normally have four members:

 - your supervisor;

 - at least one staff member who is reasonably familiar with your research field.

 Sometimes there might be reasons for having a fifth person, for example an industrial supervisor.
 Typically, your supervisor will be able to offer some advice about appropriate members of your thesis group.

 You choose your thesis group within 4 weeks of your start, using an RSMG1 form which you submit via Canvas:

 You will then be given a schedule of your thesis group meetings.
 These form the most important part of your interaction with your thesis group.
 Twice a year (or less frequently if you are part time) you will:

 - arrange a thesis group meeting where you discuss it with them;

 - together fill in an RSMG form that you will submit via Canvas.

-The RSMG form, possibly with further comments from your RSMG rep, will go to RSMG, who will discuss your progress at their next meeting.
+The RSMG form, possibly with further comments from the Senior Member of your Thesis Group, will go to RSMG, who will discuss your progress at their next meeting.